Protect Our Local Wildlife

 Prior to separation from the mainland, Rottnest Island would have had the same range of plants found today on the adjacent mainland, where around 1,500 native species flourish.
 It is believed that Rottnest Island was separated from the mainland approximately 7,000 years ago.

 The sea-level rose, cutting the island off from the land mass.
-Exposure to salt and wind eliminated hundreds of species at that time so that today there are only about 140 indigenous species left on the Island.
+Exposure to salt and wind eliminated hundreds of species at that time so that today there are only about 140 species left on the Island.
 However, fossil remains show that tuart, marri, jarrah, banksia and she-oaks once grew there.
 The native plants that remain are well adapted to the predominantly nutrient poor soils, along with the salty and often windy conditions.

 The vegetation of Rottnest Island is dominated by the prickle lily (Acanthocarpus preissii) and feather speargrass (Austrostipa flavescens) heath community, which occurs in areas previously dominated by woodland.
 Over 60% of the Island is covered by this heath assemblage, with the summer-scented wattle (Acacia rostellifera) forming a closed scrub in association with the heath.